FutureKen/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are some of the NN states with test images.
 ![States][image8]

-From the feature maps, we can see that the neural network use the shapes, lines of the traffic sign mostly.
+From the feature maps, we can see that the neural network use the shapes and lines of the traffic sign mostly.